 In the 1990s, the wine culture exhibit Arbomostra was added to the festival, and, in 1996, the Dry Lamprey Festival kicked off on the first weekend of July, organised by the local restaurants and rounded out by an interesting cultural programming and attractive activities.
 The main course can be tasted in various ways, paired with regional wines, belonging to As Rías Baixas Designation of Origin.

 One of the most primitive fish on Earth swims all the way from the ocean, up the River Miño, to spawn and die.
 Its gelatinous body and its peculiar round sucker-shaped mouth may be misleading when it comes to judging its taste, but the lamprey is a highly appreciated delicacy that the town of Arbo, in the province of Pontevedra, has been honouring in late April since 1961.
-Last year, this celebration was declared a Festival of National Tourist Interest.
+In 2016, this celebration was declared a Festival of National Tourist Interest.